December 2025

 Michael Wiseman, Chair of the UCB Corporation; Karen Grinsell, Leader of Solihull Council; Adam Pickett, UCB Interim Head of Department and chef lecturer; Saqib Bhatti MP; Ian Courts, Deputy Leader of Solihull Council and Professor Rosa Wells, FE Principal and Dean for STEM at UCB.

-Saqib Bhatti chats with Head Chef, Dan Androne.
+Saqib Bhatti chats with chef lecturer, Dan Androne.

 Next door to Bluebell Wood is the purpose-built culinary school, Chelmsley Starters, where students on the ‘Introduction to Hospitality’ courses are boosting their skills and confidence in a professional kitchen environment.
 And it was the hard work of the students that stole the show; in early to prepare and cook the food, the compliments flowed thick and fast for menu delights that included: beef croquettes with mustard mayo, classic fish ‘n’ chips and a vegan cauliflower katsu, all topped off with a choice of soft drinks or the mocktails ‘virgin mojito’ and a seasonally inspired ‘cranberry ginger fizz with a sugar-rolled rosemary garnish’.